Seeing outoor cats in your neighborhood? Outdoor cats fall into one of three categories:

 - Monitor the colony.
 Bring new cats into Humane Ohio to be fixed.

 - Join the Cattitude Team!
-We have a Facebook group so you can network with others who are caring for outdoor community cats, and we go out as a team to trap outdoor community cats for spay/neuter.
-Email email@example.com for information.
+We have a Facebook group so you can network with others who are caring for outdoor community cats.

 - Sign-up for our Barn Home program.
-If you have a barn, horse stable or greenhouse and willing to accept feral cats who are spayed/neutered and vaccinated, email firstname.lastname@example.org or call 419-266-5607, x105.
+If you have a barn, horse stable or greenhouse and willing to accept feral cats who are spayed/neutered and vaccinated, email email@example.com or call 419-266-5607, x110.

 - Hold a fundraiser or make a donation to the Dr. Kelly Memorial Fund to help spay/neuter outdoor community cats.